veronar/get_next_line/README.md

 Reading a line on a fd is way too tedious

 ### **Description**
-The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor
+The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.

 ## Installation